-Once you have received treatment for the injuries you suffered in a car crash, your mind may turn to how you will pay the medical bills and other expenses created by the accident.
+Once you have received treatment for the injuries you suffered in a car crash, your mind may turn to how you will pay the car accident medical bills and other expenses.
 Even if you are fortunate enough to look forward to a full recovery, your financial future can still be clouded by the significant medical debt that often accompanies a bad car accident.

 In Kentucky, the state’s Motor Vehicle Reparation Act provides that your initial medical expenses from a car accident are covered by your Personal Injury Protection (PIP) insurance coverage.
 If someone else caused the accident, you may be able to file a personal injury claim and seek money for costs and losses, including pain and suffering, not covered by PIP.

-The Kentucky aut0 accident attorneys of Morgan, Collins, Yeast & Salyer can review the circumstances of your accident and come up with a legal strategy for pursuing full compensation for you, no matter the insurance coverage your claim falls under.
+The Kentucky aut0 accident attorneys of Morgan, Collins, Yeast & Salyer can review the circumstances of your accident and come up with a legal strategy for pursuing full compensation for you, no matter who is your Kentucky personal injury protection insurance provider or the insurance coverage your claim falls under.
 We’ll bring the Kentucky Courage needed to fight large corporations and push insurers to pay what you fully deserve after a serious car accident.